Suvarnadurg: History

-Kanhoji relentlessly carried on his fight against the British and in 1721 joined hands with the Portuguese; when 33 British soldiers were killed, 21 wounded and many ammunition and field guns were seized by the Marathas.
-In 1722, when Kanhoji was to attack the English factory at Karwar, in spite of the British sending their ships 'Victoria' and the 'Revenge' to attack Kanhoji's forces, he was not cowed down; even though his Dutch Commander was killed and his 16 ships were captured.
-However, he died on 4 June 1729, an unvanquished hero for 31 years against all foreign attacks.

 He had two legitimate and two illegitimate sons, and Sambaji his legitimate son was given control of Suvarnadurg.
 Following the death of one of the brothers in 1734, there were intense fights and acts of piracy continued.
-In spite of attacks by the British in 1732, Sambaji was back in Suvarnadurg unharmed.
+In spite of conflicts with the British East India Company in 1732, Sambaji was back in Suvarnadurg unharmed.
 However, by 1749, Tulaji, the stepbrother of Sambaji, had become very powerful and his ships sailed unharmed, even much bolder than what his father Kanhoji had achieved.
-This situation forced the Peshwas to join hands with the British to suppress Tulaji.
+This situation forced the Peshwas to join forces with the British to suppress Tulaji's activities.
 In 1755, they jointly attacked Tulaji's stronghold of Suvarnadurg and took control of the fort within 48 hours.
-Suvarnadurg was then given to the Peshwas that was considered a humiliating surrender by the Peshwas to the British.
+Suvarnadurg was then given to the Peshwas, who subsequently gave it to the British.